Blood pressure measurement

 Fig. 1: Schematic amplitude of the pulse curve from a photoplethysmogram (PPG) and its essential features for determining blood pressure.

-When measuring PPG, the individual variability of vascular stiffness represents a Challenge dar.
-The PPG waveforms vary from person to person. cosinuss° therefore breaks down each pulse wave into its individual parts and characterizes its characteristics.
-This is a very complex task of determining blood pressure with a neural network developed by cosinuss° solved, which works with different layers.
-The information generated is then translated into blood pressure values.
-The in Abb.
-1 The parameters shown represent a selection of many that cosinuss° uses to algorithmically evaluate the heartbeats to calculate blood pressure.
-Based on this technology, cosinuss° is able to continuously measure blood pressure in the ear canal.
+When measuring PPG, the individual variability of vascular stiffness represents a challenge.
+The PPG waveforms vary from person to person.
+The task therefore is to break down each pulse wave into its individual parts and characterize its characteristics.
+This is a very complex task and needs the usage of neuronal networks which work with different layers.
+The information generated needs than to be translated into blood pressure values.
+The parameters shown in figure 1 are just a selection of many parameters that can and should be used to algorithmically evaluate the blood pressure.

 Advantages of PPG blood pressure measurement in the ear